mesosphere-backup/cassandra-mesos-deprecated/docs/docs/faq.md

 ### **Which versions of Apache Cassandra are supported?**

-  All Apache Cassandra versions from 2.1 forward work with this version of the Cassandra-on-Mesos framework.
+  All Apache Cassandra versions from 2.1 forward work with this version of the Cassandra-Mesos framework.
   **Note** Currently there is no official mechanism to upgrade from one version to another.

 ### **Cassandra nodetool complains with strange exceptions**